This post may contain affiliate links. Please read our disclosure policy.

 - Pumpkin Puree: You can use either homemade or canned pumpkin puree for these bars.
 My favorite brand of canned pumpkin is Libby’s, which is consistently vibrant, smooth, and flavorful.
 Pumpkin is a great source of beta-carotene, which supports immune function.
 It’s also rich in important minerals like iron, zinc, and selenium.

 - Nut Butter: The nut butter options are endless here.
 You can use cashew, peanut, or almond butter, or a mix of any of the three.
-My go-to nut butters for baking are Trader Joe's or Whole Food's 365 brand because they're a tad runnier than most, and great for whisking into batters.
+Look for a nut butter that is a bit runny, which will make for smoother mixing.
 Alternatively, you can use a seed butter such as sunflower or pumpkin seed butter.

 - Almond Flour: To keep these pumpkin bars gluten free, almond flour adds moisture and heart-healthy fats.
 I suggest using blanched almond flour, which is ground more finely than almond meal.